matthewsanner/bones-cms-backend/README.md

 This repo contains only the backend API which is accessed by the completely separate [React frontend](https://github.com/matthewsanner/bones-cms-react).

 ## Project Architecture
-Uses Node.js with Express server, incoming requests are routed through index.js to the routes folder where they are handled.
+Bones CMS backend uses Node.js with Express server, incoming requests are routed through index.js to the routes folder where they are handled.
 I would ultimately like to separate out most of the actions handled in routes to a separate controllers folder.
-There are also some middlewares in the utilities folder.
+There are also some middleware in the utilities folder.

-Utilizes Mongoose to better interact with the Mongo database.
+For authentication and authorization, it uses Passport which stores an id in a cookie on the user's browser and logs session data to the Mongo database.
+It utilizes Mongoose to better interact with the Mongo database.
 Schemas are outlined in the models folder.

 ## Installation